 Write down all of your expenses with a pen and paper, create a budget online, or use a budgeting app to track what expenses you have, where your money is going, and ways you may be able to reduce costs—even after the pandemic has ended.

 3. Estate Planning.
 Although this is a topic not everyone wants to consider, it’s still an important task.
 Unfortunately, the number of people who now have a will or estate planning document has decreased by as much as 25% since just three short years ago.
 Often, people think that estate planning is only for those people with businesses, large estates, property, or the wealthy; however, that simply isn’t true.
-According to Charles Claver, Senior Vice President and Family Wealth Advisor, “Anyone who is wanting to plan for the future and relieving some of the burden on their families, could benefit from at least a basic estate plan.”
+According to Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management, “Anyone who is wanting to plan for the future and relieving some of the burden on their families, could benefit from at least a basic estate plan.”

 4. Develop a Short-Term and Long-Term Savings Plan.
 If you’re in the enviable position of maintaining your job and income during the shelter-in-place orders, then this may be a good time to consider developing some savings goals.
 Have you built up an emergency savings fund, or up to three month’s worth of living expenses?
 If not, consider opening an insured savings account by setting up an online appointment with one of First Bank’s knowledgeable staff members.
 You can then start automatic deposits or transfers to your savings account.
 It truly doesn’t matter how small or large the regular deposit amount is as long as you’re starting down the path to growing a savings account.
 You’ll probably find that you enjoy watching your savings grow with each deposit.